vivekfeelfree/gemini-cli-termux/docs/cli/configuration.md

   provided as part of the system prompt to the Gemini model.
 The CLI footer displays the count of loaded context files, giving you a quick visual cue about the active instructional context.
+- **JSON context memory (Termux fork):** In addition to `GEMINI.md`, the Termux edition loads `~/.gemini/context_memory/base.json` (read-only by default) and `user.json` (writable, compacted incrementally from `user.journal.jsonl`).
+  Strict schemas, key-based upsert, TTL/ephemeral gating for keyless entries, and sensitivity `high` is stored but excluded from autoload by default.
+  Sources are enabled by default and can be toggled in `/settings` → _Context Memory_, which also lets you pick the primary source order.
+A new toggle `Allow Base Memory Writes` gates writes to `base.json` (off by default).
+See `docs/cli/context-memory.md` for details.
+- **Notifications:** `/settings → Notifications → Enable TTS Notifications`
+  controls whether the shell tool may run `termux-tts-speak`.
+When disabled the CLI blocks TTS commands even if an agent requests them.
 - **Importing content:** You can modularize your context files by importing other Markdown files using the `@path/to/file.md` syntax.
 For more details, see the [Memory Import Processor documentation](../core/memport.md).